LesyaTkachuk/goit-neo-react-hw-module3/README.md

-# goit-neo-react-hw-module3
+# React + Vite

-Homework.
-Phone book.
-Work with forms in React.
-Formik.
+Phonebook.
+Work with forms and formik.

+To run a project in a dev mode:

+npm install

+npm run dev